Where Prevention

 Enugu State, South-East Nigeria

 Enugu carries a specific tradition in medical history: its scientists and institutions have repeatedly produced solutions designed not for ideal conditions, but for the real-world constraints of resource-limited settings.
 From community-directed disease control to non-invasive diagnostics and preventive pharmaceutical innovation, the recurring logic has been anticipation over reaction.
-The Institute of Preemptology formalises that trajectory.
+The Institute of Preemptology formalises and extends that trajectory.

 Accessibility